ddecremer/sails-recipes/README.md

+**NOTE:** The BasicDemo-Complete branch here is the complete solution from following all the steps in this walk-through guide (a.k.a.
+README).
+It can be used as a reference guide to help in any places that you are stuck or simply want to see examples.
+It contains minimal comments in the code.
+For more thorough examples and comments, refer to the Main branch.

 # Introduction

 This is a Recipe App that uses Sails to perform some basic functions of creating, fetching, and searching Recipes and Users (a.k.a.
 Cooks and Chefs) through API endpoints.